Bartapapa/legend/docs/pages/base-rules.md

 > Brett manages to run away, however the GM determines that the lizardfolk turns back to call for reinforcements.
 Looks like stealing the urn of Udd just went from bad to worse.
 </details>

 A <b>savvy</b> is any domain of knowledge or savoir-faire (such as <i>Eavesdropping</i>, <i>Rock-climbing</i> or <i>Knowing when a room is silent or full of quiet things</i>) in which the character is proficient.
+It takes up a slot in a character's Mind.
 A character is assumed to have the general knowledge of any adventurer (making simple knots, basic survival knowledge, speaking a local tongue), but savvy characters automatically succeed in doing what they're savvy in.
 Even if the situation would be impossible for a normal adventurer, a savvy character can still attempt it.

 <details markdown="1">
 <summary><i>Example: Using a savvy</i></summary>